faltiska/Matcha-TTS-24k/documentation/PROBLEMS.md

 I think this fixed the problem.

 5. Prior loss, though very large in value, was progressing so little (delta 0.0001), and the encoder model was not learning.
-I have modified the loss formula from MSE to smooth_l1, which penalizes big errors more.
+I have modified the loss formula from MSE to Huber, which penalizes big errors more.
 This made training *much more stable* in early stages.
 It also made the *duration loss* learn *much faster*.

 6. The Diffusion Loss gradients were flowing back to the encoder.